joric/arduino-bitcoin-miner/README.md

 Arduino will work as an USB Bitcoin Miner (namely Icarus, device id ICA 0).

+Hash speed is pretty abysmal, about 50 hashes a second on Arduino Pro Micro.

 ### PC only

 There is also some test code for a hardware miner emulator on a PC (see icarus_emul directory).